MeyerJon/TikTokAudit/BubbleTags.md

   - naturalimmunity (mixed sentiment about this one)
   - medicalfreedom
   - mediacontrol (often added to the mix by antivaxers)
+  - plandimec (not a typo, the correct spelling has been banned by tiktok)
+  - boostofhope (doesn't load properly, seems like it might be a keyword)
+  - nurembergcode

 [USERS]
     - pennycandy8787